Huegoxaga/notes/finance/related-concepts.md

 - It reports the difference of liabilities, assets, equity in cash as shown between balance sheets
 - The accrual concept is not used in the preparation of a cash flow statement
   - It is the only report that is calculated on a cash basis
-- Net cashflows are consisted of three sections: operating, investing, financing (in strict order)
+- Net cash flows are consisted of three sections: operating, investing, financing (in strict order)
-- Exchanges between asset and equity are not cashflows, they are `NIF` (Non-cash Investing and Financing Activities)
+- Exchanges between asset and equity are not cash flows, they are `NIF` (Non-cash Investing and Financing Activities)
   - e.g. borrow cash to purchase, exchange common shares to buildings
   - This info can be included in the footnotes

-#### Operation Cashflows
+#### Operation Cash Flows

 - Mainly related income statement items, depreciation, gain/loss, changes in current assets, and current liabilities
 - Cash from operating activities results from converting net income from the accrual basis to the cash basis